Wetland News & Events:

 Wetland Environmental Science Specialist

-The Montana Department of Environmental Quality’s (DEQ) Technical & Financial Assistance Bureau is responsible for coordinating and providing leadership to wetland conservation activities state-wide.
+The Montana Department of Environmental Quality’s (DEQ) Technical & Financial Assistance Bureau is responsible for coordinating and providing leadership to wetland conservation activities statewide.
 One activity is to staff and provide leadership to the Montana Wetland Council.
 The Council acts as a forum for all stakeholders to participate in wetland issues.
-With DEQ leadership and extensive public involvement, the Council developed Priceless Resources: Strategic Framework for Wetland and Riparian Area Conservation and Restoration in Montana 2013-2017, which guides the Council and all involved in wetland issues, in pursuing wetland conservation activities.
-The Strategic Framework was approved by the Governor and Directors of the MDEQ, DNRC, & DFWP as the state plan for wetlands and riparian areas.
+With DEQ leadership and extensive public involvement, the Council developed Priceless Resources: Strategic Framework for Wetland and Riparian Area Conservation and Restoration in Montana 2013-2017, which guides the Council and all involved in wetland issues and in pursuing wetland conservation activities.
+The Strategic Framework was approved by the Governor and Directors of DEQ, the Department of Natural Resources & Conservation, and the Department of Fish, Wildlife & Parks as the state plan for wetlands and riparian areas.
 Several working groups are being formed to help implement the Strategic Framework.

 Contact Lynda Saul (email@example.com or (406)444-6652) to get involved.
 Wetland conservation priorities are funded by an Environmental Protection Agency grant program administered by the DEQ Wetland Coordinator.
 Currently, there are 20 active grant projects involving state and local governments.